 Learn more compliance.

-With the successful announcement of a Final Investment Decision (FID) by our Joint Venture Partners, the Coastal GasLink project needs access to the Morice River bridge and a public access road to begin construction activities.
+In order to safely construct the project, Coastal GasLink needs access to the Morice River bridge and a public access road to begin construction activities.
 For the Coastal GasLink team, this decision was not taken lightly.
 Unfortunately, it has become a last resort and a necessary action in our efforts to safely gain access to the Morice River Bridge, after years of attempting to engage the blockade to work through a solution.

-The pipeline will be buried at a depth of approximately one (1) metre, and the project will include the construction of some above-ground facilities.
+The pipeline is buried at a depth of approximately one (1) metre, and the project includes some above-ground facilities, such as the Wilde Lake facility and the Kitimat Meter Station.
 For example, meter stations measure the volume of natural gas moving through the pipeline.
 Compressor stations are used to increase the gas pressure to transport the gas through the pipeline.

-All of our studies, the design, and construction are planned for natural gas transportation.
 There are no plans to convert this line to any other use.
+All of our studies, the design, and construction are planned for natural gas transportation, and the pipeline would not be suitable to transport oil.
 Coastal GasLink will also be bound by contract to provide natural gas for a minimum of 25 years, with numerous options to renew this service.
 The LNG Canada facilities, to which the pipeline will deliver natural gas, have no need for oil; they and the upstream natural reserves represent a significant capital investment and are expected to operate for well in excess of 25 years.

 In addition, any future change to the use of the pipeline is subject to regulatory approval, including full consultation with government, local communities and First Nations.